 When I looked at these numbers, it absolutely floored me.

-How can a brand as successful and widely known as Bombas still, in 2019, be treating this valuable channel with such little regard to the consumers on the receiving end?
+How can a brand as successful and widely known as Bombas still be treating this valuable channel with such little regard to the consumers on the receiving end?

 That question, I found, is a pressing one in the DTC space.